 Finally, in 2019, HSBC said it planned to digitize private investment transaction records by moving $20B worth of assets onto its Digital Vault blockchain.
 The move was driven in part by investor demand for real-time information surrounding their assets.

 While tokenized assets are a promising use case for blockchain technology, regulation remains an important hurdle to consider.
 Regulatory and legislative guidance will be key to the success of these nascent projects.

 The worlds of the consumer, the financial institution, and blockchain are slowly converging.
 Another space where that convergence has the potential to completely upend the way finance operates today is lending and credit — a domain that’s no stranger to disruption.

 5. Loans and Credit

 When you fill out an application for a bank loan, the bank has to evaluate the risk that you won’t pay them back.
-They do this by looking at factors like your credit score, debt-to-income ratio, and home ownership status.
-To get this information, they have to access your credit report provided by one of three major credit agencies: Experian, TransUnion, and Equifax.
+It does this by looking at factors like your credit score, debt-to-income ratio, and home ownership status.
+To get this information, it has to access your credit report provided by one of 3 major credit agencies: Experian, TransUnion, and Equifax.

 While blockchain projects in the lending space are still in their infancy, there are a couple of interesting projects out there around P2P loans, credit, and infrastructure.

 The Bloom protocol seeks to issue credit based on a track record of successful identity attestation on the network, without trusted third parties.
+Source: Bloom

 While most of these projects focus on creating liquidity through loans around people’s existing crypto assets, they’re also jumpstarting the infrastructure that will enable bigger disruption in loans via blockchain.